Local Housing Allowance

 The amount you are entitled to will depend on your income, savings and other circumstances.
 These rates are set from April each year and will remain the same until the following April.

 You can choose accommodation, knowing how much rent we will use to work out your benefit, from the LHA rates set by the Valuation Office Agency (VOA).
-You can search for the LHA rates here.
+Search for the LHA rates.

 LHA does not affect you if: